djengineer/python-quick-network-tool/README.md

 The IP address in the second section may differ due to different number of network adapters or adapter names.
 If you are using for local network, then use your local network ip address, which may start with 192.168.\*\*\*.\*\*\*

+Non-standard ports are used so that we do not need administrative permissions to run the binaries.

 ![python quick network tool](https://github.com/djengineer/python-quick-network-tool/blob/main/screenshot.jpg?raw=true)